kaique-roberto/congenial-octo-train/README.md

-# congenial-octo-train
+# Mathpy
-Naive python implementation of algorithms from mathematical theorems.
+Naive python implementation of various algorithms provenient from mathematical theorem, such as Euclid's division algorithm, Newton's method to find roots of functions and trapezion method to integrate functions.